enormandeau/ncbi_blast_tutorial/README.md

 ## Blast with parallel

-If you need to run your blasts faster (and who doesn't?), you can maximise your blast speed using `gnu parallel`.
+If you need to run your blasts faster (and who doesn't?), you can maximise CPU usage with `gnu parallel`.
 You will find it [at this link](http://ftp.gnu.org/gnu/parallel/parallel-latest.tar.bz2).

 Download the archive, extract it (with `tar xvfB parallel-latest.tar.bz2`) and